catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 To use a volume, a Pod specifies what volumes to provide for the Pod and where to mount them in the containers.
-The containers themselves see these presented as filesystems.
+The containers themselves see these presented as file systems.
 Kubernetes supports several different `volume types`_ , for this example we will use an ``emptyDir`` volume which is essentially an empty directory mounted on the host.